jwnhy/MOAT-Open/README.md

 *all* available system call tracepoints in the system.
 You can then run UnixBench to obtain an overall system performance score.

-> Depending on your configuration, the tracepoints in our system may not
+> Depending on your configuration, the tracepoints available in our
-> be completely the same with yours, in such case, please regenerate the
+> system may not be completely the same as yours; in such case,
-> `syscall.bpf.c` with `syscall2bpf.py`
+> please regenerate the `syscall.bpf.c` with `syscall2bpf.py`

 ## Other tools